Uzeyir Hajibeyov: Early life

-Uzeyir Hajibeyov was born in Aghjabadi in the Elisabethpol Governorate of the Russian Empire, which is now part of Azerbaijan.
-His father, Abdul Huseyn Hajibeyov, was the secretary to Khurshidbanu Natavan for many years, and his mother, Shirin, grew up in the Natavan household.
+Uzeyir Hajibeyov was born in Aghjabadi, near Shusha of Azerbaijan, on 18 September 1885.
+His father, Abdulhuseyn bey Hajibeyli, was the secretary to Khurshidbanu Natavan for many years, and his mother, Shirin, grew up in the Natavan household.
 Growing up, Hajibeyov was strongly influenced by Natavan's work.

 Shusha, often dubbed as the cradle of Azerbaijani music and culture, had a reputation for its musical heritage.
 The town was also referred to as "the Music Conservatory of the Caucasus" because of its many talented musicians and singers.
 And the fact that Hajibeyov grew up in Shusha explains how at 22, in 1908, with very little formal musical education, he was capable of writing a full-length opera.
 Hajibeyov received his early education in a religious school (madrasah), where he perfected his Arabic and Persian.
 Later he studied at a two-year Russian-Azerbaijani school.
-Here, with the help of his favourite teacher Mirza Mehdi Hasanzadeh, he familiarized himself with the heritage of the famous classic writers of the East and the West.
-The richness of the musical performance tradition of Shusha greatly influenced the musical education of Uzeyir Hajibeyov.
-He would later reflect on his experiences: "The first musical education I got as a child in Shusha came from best singers and saz-players.
+Here, with the help of his favorite teacher Mirza Mehdi Hasanzadeh, he familiarized himself with the heritage of the famous classic writers of the East and the West.
+The richness of the musical performance tradition of Shusha greatly influenced the musical education of Hajibeyov.
+He would later reflect on his experiences: "The first musical education I got as a child in Shusha came from the best singers and saz-players.
 At that time I sang mughams and tasnifs.
 The singers liked my voice.
 They would make me sing and teach me at the same time."
-Uzeyir Hajibeyov's first teacher was his uncle Agalar Aliverdibeyov, an excellent connoisseur of Azeri folk music.
-In 1897–1898, when Azerbaijani playwright Abdurrahim Hagverdiyev and singer Jabbar Garyagdyoglu staged the episode Majnun on Leyli's grave from Leyli and Majnun, 13-year-old Uzeyir sang in the choir.
+Uzeyir Hajibeyov's first teacher was his uncle Aghalar Aliverdibeyov, an excellent connoisseur of Azeri folk music.
+In 1897–1898, when Azerbaijani playwright Abdurrahim bey Hagverdiyev and singer Jabbar Garyaghdioglu staged the episode Majnun on Leyli's grave from Layla and Majnun, 13-year-old Uzeyir sang in the choir.